NickPlayzGITHUB/CrossPatch/README.md

 ## Misc Info

-For setting up custom display names, authors and version, you just need to create a file named "info.json"
+For setting up custom display names, authors and version to support CrossPatch, you just need to create a file named "info.json" in your mod folder

 below is a template you can use to set up your own, it must follow this exact format